wz27/AIND-Recognizer/README.md

 ## Probabilistic Models
 ## Project: Sign Language Recognition System

+## Project introduction

+In this project, I built a system that can recognize words communicated using the American Sign Language (ASL).
+I was provided with a preprocessed dataset of tracked hand and nose positions extracted from video.
+My goal was to train a set of Hidden Markov Models (HMMs) using part of this dataset to try and identify individual words from test sequences.

+As an optional challenge, I incorporated Statistical Language Models (SLMs) that capture the conditional probability of particular sequences of words occurring, which helped to improve the recognition accuracy of my system.

 ### Install

 This project requires **Python 3** and the following Python libraries installed: